Dripper: Token-Efficient Main HTML Extraction with a Lightweight LM: Benchmark Construction

 \section{Benchmark Construction}

 \textbf{Data Sampling.} WebMainBench is constructed using a hybrid sampling strategy to ensure both broad representation and relevance.
 90\% of the samples are randomly drawn from the Common Crawl dataset to cover the long-tail web, while the remaining 10\% are sampled from a list of top-ranking websites (Chinaz Alexa\footnote{https://malexa.chinaz.com/}) to include popular, professionally designed pages.
-The final benchmark is highly diverse, containing pages from 5,434 unique top-level and 5,904 unique second-level domains.
+The final benchmark is highly diverse, containing pages from 5,434 unique domains and 5,904 unique second-level domains.

 \textbf{Annotation Rules.} To address the ambiguity in defining "main content" for unconventional layouts, we establish two core annotation principles.
-First, \textbf{Contextual Integrity} dictates that content integral to the main article—such as a table of contents, abstract, or reference list—is included.
+First, \textbf{Contextual Integrity} dictates that content integral to the main article-such as a table of contents, abstract, or reference list-is included.
 Conversely, contextually independent elements like "related articles" sidebars or copyright footers are excluded.
 Second, the main content is defined as \textbf{Human-Generated Content}, including article bodies, user comments, and Q\&A posts, while associated auto-generated metadata like usernames and timestamps are excluded.

 \textbf{Annotation Process.} The annotation for each page followed a rigorous three-stage process using a custom-built tool(see Appendix, Figure \ref{snapshot}) that allowed for tag-level granularity.
 The process involved: (1) an initial pass by one annotator, (2) a review and correction pass by a second annotator, and (3) a final quality assurance check by a senior inspector, who made the final adjudication to resolve any discrepancies.
 Pages uninterpretable due to rendering issues were discarded.